 You’ll need to take a detour from Sydney to get there but it’s well worth it.
 The scenery is truly breathtaking and you will kick for missing out if you neglect to do so.

 The Three Sisters is the primary attraction, an outcrop of rocks that sit above the ledge of a cliff.
 They’re an amazing sight and a sort of mainland version of the Twelve Apostles you can see on an Adelaide to Melbourne road trip.

-The best way to explore the Blue Mountains is to walk along the numerous trails and you can even go along the skyway to get an even more scenic view!
+The best way to explore the national park is to walk along the numerous trails and you can even go along the skyway to get an even more scenic view!